by Ashley Mowrey

 No matter your role or title in the dance community...teacher, studio owner, parent, dancer, or fan, you have likely felt a roller coaster of emotions since the beginning of the COVID-19 pandemic.
 Our world has been turned upside down and the future can often feel daunting.
 All the closings, cancellations, disappointments, loss, and sickness, coupled with the recent killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and more.
 It’s devastating.
 It’s sadness.
 It’s anger.
 It’s avoidance.
 It’s denial.
 It’s uncomfortable.
 It’s waking up every day, feeling heavy, disconnected, and anxious.

 Grief is often thought of as losing a loved one, but we can (and do) experience grief for any loss.
-Loss of dance classes, Broadway shows, studios, income, employment, graduations, college orientations, performances, Nationals, social interaction, normalcy, loved ones, and health are just a few of the many things we may be grieving right now.
+Loss of dance classes, Broadway shows, studios, income, employment, graduations, college orientations, performances, Nationals, social interaction, normalcy, loved ones, not wearing favorite dancer socks and health are just a few of the many things we may be grieving right now.

 We are also simultaneously experiencing personal grief, collective grief, and anticipatory grief, which can be unbearable.
 In an article for Harvard Business Review, grief expert David Kessler, explains, “Anticipatory grief is that feeling we get about what the future holds when we’re uncertain.
 Usually it centers on death.
 We feel it when someone gets a dire diagnosis or when we have the normal thought that we’ll lose a parent someday.
 Anticipatory grief is also more broadly imagined futures.
 There is a storm coming.
 There’s something bad out there.
 With a virus, this kind of grief is so confusing for people.
 Our primitive mind knows something bad is happening, but you can’t see it.
 This breaks our sense of safety.
 We’re feeling that loss of safety.
 I don’t think we’ve collectively lost our sense of general safety like this.
 Individually or as smaller groups, people have felt this.
 But all together, this is new.
 We are grieving on a micro and a macro level.”